 The following are ways to segment a large email list by the kind of subscription people receive:

 Daily updates (compared to weekly, biweekly, monthly, and so on)

 HTML (some people prefer this option for text-only emails)

 One way to master segmentation is by using your CRM to build and segment email lists, as well as import leads for sales.
 Pair your CRM with your marketing automation software to manage and analyze customer interactions and data throughout your relationship with subscribers.

 Keep your subject line to 40 characters.
 People want to know what your email is about before they open it, but they want to get it in a concise, effective format.
+Subject lines are crucial.

 Use promotional emails effectively: You do not want to overwhelm your email list, but you want every email you send to be used effectively.
-For example, you can promote contests and giveaways in your campaigns in order to reconnect with inactive subscribers, or send subscribers a poll or survey to find out what type of content they’re most interested in.
+For example, you can promote contests and giveaways in your campaigns to reconnect with inactive subscribers, or send subscribers a poll or survey to find out what type of content they’re most interested in.

 For help in building your emails, and to consider all the personalization options, look into Marketing Cloud, which specializes in email marketing automation.
 It also allows you to engage with messaging, social platforms, and advertisements in a unique way.

 The data you receive from each campaign can help you with future lead generation.
 Figure out and gauge the success of how users have segmented themselves and personalized their experiences.
 This information can help you launch forward with future campaigns.